gregcaporaso/microbiogeo/doc/notes/anosim.rst

 of Analysis of Variance (ANOVA).
 This method operates on a distance matrix using a given grouping of samples.

+:note: ANOSIM only works with a categorical variable that is used to do the grouping.
+Mantel is recommended for continuous variables.

 The R statistic that is calculated by ANOSIM is determined by the following
 formula: